enarjord/passivbot/docs/configuration.md

 ## Backtest Settings

 - `base_dir`: Location to save backtest results.
+- `compress_cache`: set to true to save disk space.
+Set to false to load faster.
 - `end_date`: End date of backtest, e.g., 2024-06-23.
 Set to 'now' to use today's date as end date.
 - `exchange`: Exchange from which to fetch 1m OHLCV data.
 Default is Binance.
 - `start_date`: Start date of backtest.